navojha/devops_project/README.md

 ### Prerequisites  :
 - An AWS account.
-- AWS user with programmatic access and policies attach with it.
+- AWS user with programmatic access and attach AdministratorAccess policy with it.
 - The AWS CLI installed and configured Access key and Secret key.
-- Create key pair dev-ops.pem and place it into the main project folder.
+- Create key pair dev-ops.pem and place it into the main_project folder.

 ### Getting Started: